 The first step, fittingly, is to call our team and ask us about an indoor air quality test.
 Some things, you may already know about.
 We mentioned dust earlier, but, if you’re sensitive to them, you’ll probably know if allergens are also in your home.
 However, others are harder to detect.

-We have a number of different solutions for dealing with indoor air quality issues.
+We have several different solutions for dealing with indoor air quality issues.
 Here are three of the most popular remedies:

-- Air Duct Cleaning: Allbritten and most experts recommend that you have your air ducts cleaned regularly, and certainly not less than once every year.
+Allbritten and most experts recommend that you have your air ducts cleaned regularly, and certainly not less than once every year.
 Your air ducts are in constant use as an essential part of your home’s comfort system, but dust, pet hair, and other contaminants can pile up in the ducts, leading to a significant reduction in your indoor air quality.
-In contrast, clean air ducts with new or washed filters mean that you’re getting great air coming in to your home’s living spaces.
+In contrast, clean air ducts with new or washed filters mean that you’re getting great air coming into your home’s living spaces.

-- Air Purification: There’s a variety of systems for filtering the air coming into your home.
+There’s a variety of systems for filtering the air coming into your home.
 The most common are filters themselves, which have a low price point but can be an efficient way to reduce the dust, pollutants, and pathogens coming into your home.
 More sophisticated, electronic filters can zap even more materials.
-Having trouble deciding what to do?
+Have trouble deciding what to do?
 Our technician will talk to you about what’s best for your home and indoor air quality.

-- Home Humidification: California isn’t exactly known for its humid weather, and many people enjoy the dry air outside.
+California isn’t exactly known for its humid weather, and many people enjoy the dry air outside.
 However, having a home that is too dry can have just as many consequences as one that is too humid.
 A dry home can cause an uptick in static electricity generation, peeling wallpaper, and cracks in drywall, especially in the winter.
-Plus, there’s health impacts: many people get cracked lips and bloody noses if conditions are too dry.
+Plus, there are health impacts: many people get cracked lips and bloody noses if conditions are too dry.
 A humidifier may help you live more comfortably in your home.

 What makes Allbritten the best choice?